-Global Capital would have valued the debt at \$1.1 billion.

-- 226. Second, even if the debt were worth \$1.1 billion, the terms of payment were simply not competitive with the financing terms DCG would have received from a nonrelated party.
-No party other than a subsidiary completely controlled by Defendants DCG and Silbert would have "sold" a \$1.1 billion debt for a 10-year promissory note at 1% interest. - 227.
+- 306. This June 30, 2022 "sale," however, was a sham.
+There was no exchange of money and no movement of capital.
+Moreover, this sale could never have occurred between two parties negotiating at arm's length for at least three reasons: - 307.
+First, the 3AC debt was not worth \$1.1 billion at the time, and is not worth \$1.1 billion now.
+The odds of Genesis Global Capital or DCG collecting anything near the full value of the debt were and remain incredibly low, and no party negotiating at arm's length with Genesis Global Capital would have valued the debt at \$1.1 billion. - 308.
+Second, even if the debt were worth \$1.1 billion, the terms of payment were simply not competitive with the financing terms DCG would have received from a nonrelated party.
+No party other than a subsidiary completely controlled by Defendants DCG and Silbert would have "sold" a \$1.1 billion debt for a 10-year promissory note at 1% interest. - 309.
 Third, given the first two realities, there is simply no reasonable possibility the resulting DCG Promissory Note from DCG is worth anything close to \$1.1 billion.
-According to Gemini, given the duration of the note and the underlying economic realities, the "note would be heavily discounted (approximately 70%) to reflect its value as of today (perhaps \$300 million)." - 228.
-In fact, on July 11, 2023 Genesis Global Capital itself filed a Notice of Filing of Exhibit to Disclosure Statement in the Genesis Bankruptcy Action which estimated the value of the DCG Promissory Note between \$90 million (a 92% discount) to \$323 million (a 70% discount).35 - 229.
-The DCG Promissory Note was a sham because the loan was uncollectable, and the economic reality was that Genesis Global Capital was insolvent at the time Defendants DCG and Silbert caused Genesis Global Capital to execute the DCG Promissory Note. - 230.
-Worse, after Defendant Silbert executed the DCG Promissory Note on June 30, 2022, Defendants Moro, Islim, Ballensweig, Kraines and Murphy caused Genesis Global Capital at the direction of and/or subject to the control of Defendant DCG, Silbert, Hutchins and Lenihan to disseminate misleading and false financial statements to prospective and existing investors, directly or via their designated agent, Gemini. - 231.
-According to Gemini, for example, on July 6th, [2022,] Defendant Moro, then-CEO of Genesis, tweeted: "DCG has assumed certain liabilities of Genesis [Global Capital] related to
+According to Gemini, given the duration of the note and the underlying economic realities, the "note would be heavily discounted (approximately 70%) to reflect its value as of today (perhaps \$300 million)." - 310.
+In fact, on July 11, 2023 Genesis Global Capital itself filed a Notice of Filing of Exhibit to Disclosure Statement in the Genesis Bankruptcy Action which estimated the value of the DCG Promissory Note between \$90 million (a 92% discount) to \$323 million (a 70% discount). - 311.
+According to an interview on the podcast Unchained on or around November 4, 2023 with Genesis investors who invested directly with Genesis and were members of an ad hoc committee of creditors, after the Class Period Defendant Silbert informed a steering committee of Genesis Global Capital creditors that he placed a value of \$200 million on the [DCG] Promissory Note: "Genesis was saying it's worth \$1.1 billion. . .
+When we demanded the payment from Barry [Silbert] for it, he said, oh, well, you can't expect us to pay \$1.1 billion for that piece of paper.
+It's only worth 200 million."

-35 In re: Genesis Global Holdco, LLC, et al., Case No.: 23-10063, ECF No. 488 (Bankr.
+95 In re: Genesis Global Holdco, LLC, et al., Case No.: 23-10063, ECF No. 488 (Bankr.
 S.D.N.Y.)